WillemAchterhof/arch-luks-tpm-secureboot/README.md

+Acknowledgements:
+- The Arch Wiki — for making all of this possible
+- Ataraxxia — inspiration and reference configs — github.com/Ataraxxia
+- JaKooLit — Hyprland rice and dotfiles — github.com/JaKooLit

 Arch Secure Installer — V1
 An automated Arch Linux installer with LUKS encryption, Secure Boot, and TPM auto-unlock.
 Why I Built This